karthiksharma98/sap-starterkit/README.md

 ### Detection-only track:

 This method uses the Mask-RCNN (with ResNet-FPN-50 backbone) single-frame object detector with a relative input scale of 1.0 (it accepts Argoverse-HD images at their original 1920x1200 resolution).
+It also incorporates the dynamic scheduling method described in the paper.

+**Note:** For the detection-only track, we **don't allow any methods that use temporal reasoning**, such as forecasting, tracking or detectors that use a sequence of frames.
+We only allow single-frame detector methods. (scheduling methods that don't use temporal reasoning are allowed)

 ### Full-stack track: